free4fun/OpenLinkGroup/README.md

   ## Contact

-  If you have any questions or need further assistance, please contact [Mauricio Sosa Giri] at [free4fun@riseup.net].
+  If you have any questions or need further assistance, please contact Mauricio (free4fun) Sosa Giri at [free4fun@riseup.net].

   Thank you for using Open Link Groups!